freedomofpress/securedrop/docs/threat_model/mitigations.rst

 Countermeasures on both *Source* and *Journalist Interfaces*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--  *Interfaces* run on an end-to-end encrypted Tor hidden service
+-  *Interfaces* run on an end-to-end encrypted Tor Onion Service
 -  Sensitive source and submission data is sent through HTTP POST
 -  All source submissions are encrypted with GPG at rest using the airgapped *Submission Key*
 -  *Interface* sessions are invalidated after a user logs out or inactivity over 120 minutes